dclong/blog/misc/content/2020-03-17-preparing-data-for-ai.markdown

 2. If you have no labeled data to start at all, do NOT hurry to jumping into labeling yet.
+    There are a few approaches can help save you time on labeling.
+        - Get a pretrained model and run it on your unlabled data.
+Pick

     Develop a simple rule based algorithm to help you label your data first if feasible.
     After you have some lable data,
     you can then start to build a model and then leverage it for labeling new data.